A conservation covenant is one of the most powerful promises you can make.

 How a Conservation Covenant Works

-The landowner promises to use the land only in ways that conserve the ecosystem, lands, and waters (e.g., walking, photography, nature appreciation, etc.), and the conservation organization promises to regularly monitor the property long into the future to ensure that those natural features are protected forever.
+The landowner promises to use the land only in certain ways, protecting natural features and the conservation organization promises to regularly monitor the property into the future to ensure that those natural features are protected forever.

 A covenant binds all future owners of the land to the same terms you agree to.
 This ensures that the natural features that you value today will continue to be protected forever.